How To Be More Talkative

 3. Ask Open-Ended Questions

-Instead, ask them, “What do you like best about where you are from?
+Instead, ask open-ended questions, like, “What do you like best about New York?
 What do you like worst?”

-These kinds of open-ended questions typically elicit a much lengthier response.
+These questions elicit a much lengthier response.
 With some people, it might be difficult to shut them up again.
-But in any case, they will perceive you as someone easy to talk to (even though they are doing most of the talking).
+Either way, they will perceive you as someone easy to talk to (even though they are doing most of the talking).

 4. Use the Question-Statement-Question Structure

-While questions are an important tool in your toolbox, you don’t want to overdo them.
-Back in the day, I saw this a lot with my dating coaching clients— they would rapid-fire ask questions until the other person became annoyed.
+Questions are an important tool in your toolbox, but you don’t want to overdo them.
+If you keep asking rapid-fire ask questions, the other person will quickly become annoyed.
+It feels too much like being interrogated.

 To prevent this, adopt a question-statement-question structure.
-It means that whenever you ask a question and the other person responds, you, in turn, must make a statement first before you can ask another question.
+Whenever you ask a question and the other person responds, you must make a statement of your own first before you can ask the next question.

 You: “So, I hear you are traveling to South-East Asia soon.
 What’s your itinerary?” [question 1]